volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

   A mock store for testing Redux async action creators and middleware.

-  The mock store will create an array of dispatched actions which serve as an action log for tests.
+  The Mock Store will create a series of sent actions that will serve as an action log for tests.

-* `axios-mock-adapter`
+  `axios-mock-adapter`

-  Axios adapter that allows to easily mock requests.[](https://github.com/ctimmerm/axios-mock-adapter#installation)
+* Axios adapter that allows us to easily mock requests.[](https://github.com/ctimmerm/axios-mock-adapter#installation)

 `yarn add -D redux-mock-store axios-mock-adapter`